Japan and Modernity

 The Root of Ambivalence

-This is the first article of a series, Daedalus' Flight, which is a part of Magic and Loss.
-Whilst Magic and Loss studies Japanese experience of modernity, Daedalus' Flight focuses on some of the prominent figures in modern Japanese literature to examine the tension, ambivalence, and dilemma which arose from the way in which Japanese met the challenges of modernisation.
+This is the first article of a series, Akutagawa: the Genesis, which is a part of a series named: Japan and Modernity.
+Whilst the series studies Japanese experience of modernity mostly through the analysis of Japanese cinema, Akutagawa: the Genesis focuses on some of the prominent figures in modern Japanese literature to examine the tension, ambivalence, and dilemma which arose from the way in which Japanese met the challenges of modernisation.
 Prior to undertaking this project, it is necessary to perform a quick overview of Japan’s modernisation by revisiting some of the key historic events.
-Thus, in this article, I shall provide a historic overview of Japan’s encounter with modernity in order to clarify the context in which the rest of the series, Magic and Loss, should be situated.
+Thus, in this article, I shall provide a historic overview of Japan’s encounter with modernity in order to clarify the context in which the rest of the series should be situated.
 I hope that readers are able to obtain a clear sense of what ‘modernity’ means to Japanese by the end of this article.

 Prior to the establishment of the shogunate, Japan was in a state of civil war for some fifty years, and Japanese had no cohesive national identity during the decades of extreme violence; in the period of constant war, suffering, and death, everyone was for oneself and oneself alone.
 Not even the code of conduct of the samurai warrior survived during this period; fathers killed sons, sons murdered fathers, and subordinates sought to replace their masters by brutal and underhanded means.
 As the central government was rendered non-consequential, each feudal domain strove to maximise its own power and territorial influence.
 This prolonged period of violence, cruelty, and death ended with the establishment of the Tokugawa Shogunate after the fall of Osaka castle, the seat of power of the Toyotomi clan who briefly united Japan.
 Whilst the Tokugawa Shogunate enforced 300 years of peace in Japan by establishing a totalitarian police state, it also purged foreign influence in Japan and cut itself off from the rest of the world.
 There is a general consensus in Japan that this period of seclusion created Japan’s unique cultural and social identity; regardless of whether one is for or against this isolationism and how one evaluates the historical significance of the Tokugawa period, it is hard to argue against the view that three centuries of isolation played a decisive role in the formation of Japanese national identity.